11 Simple Ways to Make Others Feel Special

 If you appreciated something others have done, let them know.

 However, we do not do this nearly as often as we should.

-hile it may be uncomfortable for some people to express emotions in this way, in the age of modern technology, we have many ways to communicate this to them.
-We also have unlimited ways to let them know they are special, and to make them feel appreciated.
+While it may be uncomfortable for some people to express emotions in this way, we live in the age of modern technology.

 How you can make others feel special

 Here is a list of ways in which you can make someone feel special.

 These suggestions will help you compliment something physical, a personality trait, or their spirit.

 You never know the words someone needs to hear, but your compliment should always be genuine, so pick what feels right!